Affiliate marketing has skyrocketed my blog income (- ANYONE can make money online with affiliate marketing!)

 I’ve seen affiliate marketing in action, and I know it works.
 I’ve been paying alot of attention here, and I also know why it doesn’t work.
 There is most certainly a right way and a wrong way to tackle affiliate marketing to make real money.

-So, I had a chat with the lady who taught me the right way to do affiliate marketing (enough success that I created my OWN course), and believe me, she’s the one you want to learn it from too.
+So, I had a chat with the lady who taught me the right way to do affiliate marketing (enough success that I created my OWN course), and believe me, she’s definitely got some great insight on how to get started.

 If you’re asking, “how much do affiliate marketers make” – well, Michelle Schroeder-Gardner makes over $50,000 / month from affiliate marketing.
 She is her own boss, and lives the dream life (on the road) with her hubby.
 She’s recently released a course on affiliate marketing, right from the what-it-is to the how-to-do-it (legally) – and the results her students (like me) have seen so far have been incredible.

 Here’s what Michelle had to say about how to make money with affiliate marketing and blogging in general (- and one really interesting statement about who can implement affiliate marketing!)

 What got you started down the work for yourself path?
 Why did you choose blogging?